Go to content

 Observation and analysis of other sites

-Knowing your company and your activities can sometimes make you forget one or two essential things to place on your site.
-A competitive analysis will enable you to keep an eye on the market and make your choice without forgetting any important elements.
+Knowing your company and your activities can sometimes make you forget one or other essential thing to place on your site.
+Competitive analysis will enable you to keep an eye on the market and make your choice without overlooking important elements.

 Hierarchy

-Once you have all your content, you can organise and prioritise it.
-Content can be organised by level, with level 1 being your home page.
+Once you have all your content, you can organize and prioritize it.
+The organization can be done by level, with level 1 being your home page.
 In terms of web ergonomics, the most common rule is to avoid exceeding 3 levels of content.

 Tree

-Even if we're talking about a website, at this stage you can take a sheet of paper or post-it notes and create your tree structure around a desk.
-The post-it notes will make it easy to move your pages around and think about different scenarios.
+Even if we're talking about a website, at this stage you can take a sheet of paper or post-it notes and build your tree structure around a desk.
+Post-it notes will make it easy to move your pages around and think of different scenarios.

 Navigation

 The tree structure is not your navigation menu!
-The navigation doesn't have to include every page on your site.
+In fact, navigation doesn't have to include every page on your site.
 Generally speaking, all your pages should be accessible in no more than 3 clicks.

 Testing